abinit/abinit/doc/tutorial/eph4isotc.md

 ## Formalism and connection with the implementation

-Due to the interaction with electrons, vibrational energies get renormalized and phonon excitations acquire a **finite lifetime**.
+Due to the interaction with electrons, vibrational energies get renormalized and phonons acquire a **finite lifetime**.
 These many-body effects are described by the phonon-electron self-energy: